STANFORD HEALTH CARE

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

 OUR PLEDGE TO PROTECT YOUR PRIVACY

-Stanford Hospital & Clinics and Lucile Packard Children’s Hospital (referred to collectively as the “Employer for purposes of this Notice) is committed to protecting the privacy of your health information.
-Health information that identifies you (“protected health information,” or “health information”) includes your medical record and other information relating to your care or payment for care that is held by the Stanford Hospital and Clinics Employee Health and Welfare Benefit Plan, the Stanford Hospital and Clinics Health Care Reimbursement Plan, and the Stanford Hospital and Clinics Retirement Health Reimbur sement Account Plan.
-These plans are collectively referred to as the Plan in this notice.
+Stanford Health Care and Stanford Medicine Children’s Health (the “Hospital” for purposes of this Notice) is committed to protecting the privacy of health information we create or receive about you.
+Health information that identifies you (“protected health information,” or “health information”) includes your medical record and other information relating to your care or payment for care.

 We are required by law to:

 - Make sure that your health information is kept private (with certain exceptions);

 - Give you this Notice of our legal duties and privacy practices with respect to health information about

 - Follow the terms of the Notice currently in effect.